Last Updated on November 21, 2020 by Oddmund Groette

 - Return in the first hour, middle of the day and the last hour

-There is few fills, though.
+There are few fills, though.
 Increasing the threshold to 1.5% we get 8 fills and 6 winners, and the average increases to 0.49%.

-If I measure from yesteday’s close to the last hour, I don’t get such remarkable results.
+If I measure from yesterday’s close to the last hour, I don’t get such remarkable results.
 I’m not sure why.
 Does anyone have any suggestions?
 It’s still good, but average drops.
-Here is the results from yesterday’s close to last hour:
+Here are the results from yesterday’s close to last hour:

 Why does this work?
 I have no idea except for the following:

 - rebalancing in ETFs

 There are a lot of traders who fade SPY.
 If SPY just continues higher, a lot of them might want to take a stop-loss by covering and thus needs to buy (and they may take profits on big down days and buy during the last hour).
 The other reason is the growth in leveraged ETF’s.
 A lot of the leveraged ETF’s needs to rebalance every day and this pushes more fuel to the fire.
 You can find a description of this here.
 When the market goes up leveraged bull ETFs need to buy more to keep the leverage ratio.
 When the market drops, it’s the opposite effect, because bear ETF’s need to buy.
 However, this is not my field so I strongly urge you to read this research paper and this blog (thanks to Rob Hanna and ATrader for making me aware of these articles).
 According to the mentioned research paper, as much as 10-50% on the MOC orders could be attributed to these ETF’s!
 Reading the research paper gave me new insights into how the markets work.